meesterdude/ecospec/README.md

 **Beta:** This library is still under development and should not be considered ready for production

-Ecospec lets you efficently test your rails applications by only running relevant specs for the changes introduced in the current branch.
+Ecospec lets you redefine the definition of a passing test suit, by only executing tests for code that was (or could be) impacted by the changes.

 Because Ruby is a dynamic language, it can be difficult to fully establish the dependencies of the code involved.
 Ecospec simplifies the problem by instead determining what tests must run for a given set of changes, in accordance with a custom configuration you define.